viamrobotics/docs/docs/get-started/quickstarts/drive-rover.md

 {{< /expand >}}
 {{< expand "Step 3: Copy and run the sample code" >}}

-The sample code on the **CONNECT** tab, will show you how to authenticate and connect to a machine, as well as some of the methods you can use on your configured components and services.
+The sample code on the **CONNECT** tab will show you how to authenticate and connect to a machine, as well as some of the methods you can use on your configured components and services.

 {{< tabs >}}
 {{% tab name="Python" %}}

+Go to the **CONNECT** tab and select **Python**.
+Save your API key and API key ID as environment variables or include them in the code:

 {{% snippet "show-secret.md" %}}